pnp/docker-spfx/DevelopmentContainers.md

-# Using m365pnp/spfx Image in Visual Studio Remote Containers
+# Using m365pnp/spfx Image in Visual Studio Development Containers

-Visual Studio Code Remote Containers allows you to work with SPFx solutions in containers that Visual Studio will run automatically for you so you don't need to care running `docker run`.
+Visual Studio Code development containers allows you to work with SPFx solutions in containers that Visual Studio will run automatically for you so you don't need to care running `docker run`.
 In this it is also easier to make sure that all members of the project are using the same development environment.

 ## Prerequisites

-There might be two options of using Visual Studio Code remote containers with m365pnp/spfx image:
+There might be two options of using Visual Studio Code development containers with m365pnp/spfx image:

 - Using locally installed Docker, on your desktop/laptop
 - Running containers in cloud using GitHub Codespaces (requires a paid GitHub plan)

-When you run in a remote container in GitHub Codespaces, you do NOT need to install any of the following on your laptop/desktop:
+When you run in a development container in GitHub Codespaces, you do NOT need to install any of the following on your laptop/desktop:

 - Node.js
 - yeoman